This blog began it’s life as a newspaper column, under the same name, published in The Wire Newspaper between 2002 and 2003.

 This is both a personal and public space.
 Personal in that, if you have the courage to wade through the couple thousand posts I’ve generated in the last 10 years of writing this column/blog, you will find both deeply personal writings, as well as scores of resources and links.

-Journalspace.com--a site I was both an active part of the community around the blogs, but I also later provided tech support, templates and other miscellaneous help to the user base--died in 2009.
-I had registered a handful of domains related to me and this blog, and so as a code monkey, I launched into the task of migrating what was then six years of posts into a mad, cobbled together version of Joomla & Wordpress made by corePHP.
+Journalspace.com–a site I was both an active part of the community around the blogs, but I also later provided tech support, templates and other miscellaneous help to the user base–died in 2009.
+I had registered a handful of domains related to me and this blog, and so as a code monkey, I launched into the task of migrating what was then six years of posts into the space you’re trawling through right now.

 It was not fun.

-Late in 2011 I became tired of Joomla's quirks and decided to migrate to Worpdress fully.
-I'm currently running Wordpress 4+ on this site and I'm quite glad...
-I have been loving Wordpress since the BETA releases, but embraced it fully as my preferred CMS in 2009, and still consider it to be the most flexible of blogging platforms.
+Late in 2011 I became tired of Joomla’s quirks and decided to migrate to Worpdress fully.
+I’m currently running WordPress 3.0+ on this site and I’m quite glad… loving WordPress.